busrakk/TryHackMe-WriteUp/c4ptur3-th3-fl4g/c4ptur3-th3-fl4g.md

 #####  1. Leet Conventer

-*The first question is a ciphertext related to leet encryption.
+* The first question is a ciphertext related to leet encryption.
+* we can guess the answer easily or we can use [online converter.] http://www.robertecker.com/hp/research/leet-converter.php

 * c4n y0u c4p7u23 7h3 f149?

-**Solution :** can you  capture the flag
+**Solution :** can you  capture the flag?

 #####  2.